Skip to content

 Ever since there was more information than people could realistically digest, we have been concerned about information overload.
 Across different areas of life people have to manage a more and more crowded information space and they have to make numerous decisions per day among an abundance of available information sources.
 However, these publicly discussed fears are rarely based on empirical evidence about the actual impact information abundance has on people’s lives.
 We also lack a common understanding of what information abundance is and how to assess it on a normative level.

 Concern has grown regarding possible threats of digital technology for the individual, organisations, economy, society, and for democracy, such as the inability to make timely and informed decisions in private, health, workplace, or political matters.
 These very concerns dominate the public debate about what is often referred to as information stress, infobesity, data smog or information pollution.
 But clearly, abundance of information also has positive aspects and for many these might be more meaningful than possible downsides that come with it.
-This might also depend on where we look or who is concerned.
+This might also depend on the media context where abundance is experienced – e.g., news, entertainment, or personal communication.

 The DSI Information Abundance Project seeks to inform this debate and possible actions.
 Led by Dr Anne Schulz and Dr Sophia Volk, the project brings together an interdisciplinary group of UZH scholars who collaborate on different conceptual and empirical questions.
-Among those working with us in different parts of the project are Dr Sina Blassnig, Dr Andrea Horn, Dr Sabrina H. Kessler, Dr Sarah Marschlich, Dr Hao Nguyen, Nico Pfiffner, Michael Reiss, Dr Lea Stahel, Prof Dr Nadine Strauss, Dr Aleksandra Urman, Dr Markus Wolf.
+Among those working with us in different parts of the project are Dr Sina Blassnig, Dr Sabrina H. Kessler, Ass Prof Dr Sarah Marschlich, Ass Prof Dr Hao Nguyen, Dr Lea Stahel, and Prof Dr Nadine Strauss.

 Background